WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-ravindra-kumar-pandey.md

 crime-record:
   - crime: accussed
     ipc: 143, 147, 174, 341,
-    details: Case No 32/98 Police Station GRP Gomoh Dist Dhanbad State Jharkhand In the Court of Railway Magistrate Dhanbad, Date on Which the Charge 31-10-1998
+    details: "Case No 32/98 Police Station GRP Gomoh Dist Dhanbad State Jharkhand In the Court of Railway Magistrate Dhanbad, Date on Which the Charge 31-10-1998"

 date: 2014-01-28
 version: 0.0.5